 Or, to put it more bluntly, we still value white men’s freedoms more than black men’s lives.
 On average, of course.

-Cross-posted at Huffington Post.Lisa Wade is a professor of sociology at Occidental College.
+Cross-posted at Huffington Post.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.